mazwat/mazwat.github.io/cybernetics-lm-2.md

 Note that we have variables to keep track of whether the LED is ON or OFF and method determine whether a servo is attached and running or not.
 And variables to keep track of when the last change happened.
 That is the State part of the State Machine.

 ![Arduino FSM](images/fsm-class.svg)
-*Fig.24 - Class Diagram for
+*Fig.24 - Class Diagram for our state machine*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTYzNjUwMzUsLTIxNDAyNjMxODYsMz
+eyJoaXN0b3J5IjpbMTU1OTk2NzE0NywtMjE0MDI2MzE4NiwzMz
-MyMjE3MDA2LDEwMzE2NjQ3MDksNTY4NjYxODgsMzQ2MDk5NDA1
+IyMTcwMDYsMTAzMTY2NDcwOSw1Njg2NjE4OCwzNDYwOTk0MDUs
-LDE2MDM0MTEzMjksLTE0MjA1Njc0MDcsMjU5MDM1NTI1LC0yMD
+MTYwMzQxMTMyOSwtMTQyMDU2NzQwNywyNTkwMzU1MjUsLTIwND
-Q0NzMwOTMwLC0xMTE4NDI0NTkzLC04NzExMDIyOTMsMjAxMTcy
+Q3MzA5MzAsLTExMTg0MjQ1OTMsLTg3MTEwMjI5MywyMDExNzI2
-NjUyNiwtMjAxMDUxMDk4MSwtODAxNDU3MjExLDE2NzQ1NDI3Nz
+NTI2LC0yMDEwNTEwOTgxLC04MDE0NTcyMTEsMTY3NDU0Mjc3My
-MsODgwNjkyNTI3LDE2OTM2MjM1OTksMjA1NjEyMzYxMywtNDYw
+w4ODA2OTI1MjcsMTY5MzYyMzU5OSwyMDU2MTIzNjEzLC00NjA3
-NzczNDg0XX0=
+NzM0ODRdfQ==
 -->